Title and Total Compensation Project Update

 The timeline for change as proposed by UW System Administration is for conversations with employees about their job title and job description to occur in the winter of 2019-20 and new titles and job descriptions becoming active in 2020.
 Conversations with employees will include an opportunity for employees to provide feedback about the content of the proposed job description.

 As a long-term outcome, it is possible that employee benefits for Academic Staff, University Staff, and Limited Appointees may be enhanced to better align with the desires of employees.

-UWSA is maintaining a TTC website which may be the best resource for TTC information:
+UWSA is maintaining a TTC website, which may be the best resource for TTC information, and providing a handout:

 If you have any questions, please let me know.